-The NICHD Network conducts trials related to preventing and treating HIV infection and its complications in newborns, infants, children, adolescents, and pregnant women.
+The NICHD Network conducts trials related to preventing and treating HIV and its complications in newborns, infants, children, adolescents, and pregnant women.
 Since 1987, the Maternal and Pediatric Infectious Disease Branch has funded the NICHD Network, currently composed of 15 domestic sites in 11 states and territories and 14 international sites in Argentina, Brazil, Kenya, Tanzania, and Thailand, plus a Data Coordinating Center (DCC).

 In 1990, the NICHD Network began collaborating with the National Institute of Allergy and Infectious Diseases (NIAID)-funded Pediatric AIDS Clinical Trials Group to expand clinical trial availability at NICHD clinical trials sites.
 This collaboration made it possible to conduct clinical trials further evaluating primary antiretroviral therapeutic agents, other therapies targeted at opportunistic infections, and interventions to prevent perinatal HIV transmission.
 This NIAID-NICHD Network collaboration continues today with the NIAID-funded International Pediatric, Maternal, Adolescent AIDS Clinical Trials (IMPAACT) Network.

 The NICHD Network expanded to include sites with more expertise in obstetrics/gynecology and adolescent medicine, as well as international trial sites, first in Latin America, and then in 2014 in Africa and Asia.